NehaD017-Cyber/NETWORKWALKS-B083-WK1-PM1-ETHICALHACKING-CYBERSECURITY/README.md

 - **Screenshots in Virtual Machine:**

   I was stuck for too long in this, but now I know how to take screenshots in VM.

+- **Network Recoinnassance:**

+  Understood why detailed service scans (nmap -sV) must target specific individual host IP addresses (10.0.2.2, 10.0.2.3) rather than the subnet ID (10.0.2.0), which causes Nmap to report the host as down.

 - **Snapshots:**